NeymarJohn/grpc_working/tools/README.md

-buildgen: template renderer for our build system.
+buildgen: contains the template renderer for our build system.

-distpackages: script to generate debian packages.
+distpackages: contains script to generate debian packages.

-distrib: scripts to distribute language-specific packages.

-dockerfile: Docker files to test gRPC.
+dockerfile: contains all of the docker files to test gRPC.

-doxygen: gRPC C/C++ documentation generation via Doxygen.

-gce_setup: boilerplate to run the Docker files under GCE.
+gce_setup: contains boilerplate for running the docker files under GCE.

-jenkins: support for running tests on Jenkins.
+jenkins: support for running tests on Jenkins

-profile_analyzer: pretty printer for gRPC profiling data.

-run_tests: scripts to run gRPC tests in parallel.
+run_tests: contains python scripts to properly run the tests in parallel.